explcre/ChatGPT-Chatbot-Personal-Website/README.md

-# Attractive Advance Portfolio Website
+# ChatGPT Assisted Personalied Attractive Advance Portfolio Website
 ## _Chatting Bot Like Design (Whatsapp like interface)_

 Now it supports chatgpt!

+## _ChatGPT API now connected and can imitate me_
+## How to deploy it with openai API key
-I let chatgpt imitate me and let it know my information.
+I let chatgpt know my information and let it imitate me.
 To use chatgpt function,   change the API key in `./script.js`.
 `var OPENAI_API_KEY = "";` lies in around line 23.

 You can get the key from https://platform.openai.com/account/api-keys
 - [Running Site](https://explcre.github.io/chat)

+## How to change the predefined information learned by ChatGPT
+If you want to change the predefined text of chatgpt please change in `./script.js`.
+`var predefined_text="Can you imitate that you are Pengcheng Xu?...."`lies in around line 10.

+Change the content of it and you will make chatgpt learn the thing you defined in advance!

 [![N|Solid](images/demo.gif)](https://explcre.github.io/chat)